pvzodape/Hotels-Booking-Analysis/README.md

 # Hotels-Booking-Analysis
+### Project Overview
-This is an Excel Report to analyze hotel booking and cancelation data and various factors affecting it
+- This report analyzes hotel booking and cancellation data to identify factors affecting them.
+- Analyzing whether factor such as guests getting undesired room type and which guest type(Couple, Family, Single) tend to have more effect on room cancelation

+### Steps Followed:
+1. Removed extra columns, and created a new column to assign the guest type
+2. Created pivot charts analyzing bookings and cancelations and created visualizations